Color space

 Färghantering för fotografer, gammakurva.

-Fig.7 Comparison of tone distribution in two color spaces with different gamma.
+Fig.7 Comparison of tone distribution (at the dark end of the scale) in two color spaces with different gamma.
 Adobe RGB 2,2, ProPhoto RGB 1,8.

 The gamma curve determines what the tone curve looks like.
-With a low gamma, like 1.8 for ProPhoto RGB, black increases more slowly as RGB values increase than in a space with higher gamma, e.g. as 2.2 in Adobe RGB.
-The gamma curve is important because it affects how we can adjust especially the dark parts of the image.
-In the shadows it is good to have a tone curve that places many RGB levels in the dark parts in order to be able to change contrast without the tone curve breaking down into visible steps.
+Near black, a color space with a low gamma, like 1.8 for ProPhoto RGB, lightens faster than in a space with higher gamma, such as 2.2 in Adobe RGB.
+Near white it is the opposite.
+So, the gamma curve is important because it affects how we can adjust especially the dark parts of the image.
+In the shadows it is good to have a tone curve that places many useful RGB levels in the dark parts in order to be able to change contrast without the tone curve breaking down into visible steps.

 Printer color spaces